Skip to main content

 What is the Texas AOT Coalition?

-The Texas Advocacy Center has asked for some local leaders to help guide the work in Texas.
-JCMH Executive Director Kristi Taylor will co-chair the this coalition with Daniela Chisolm, Assistant County Attorney, Mental Health Division, El Paso County.
-The coalition will meet quarterly; meetings will have an educational component and opportunities to discuss ideas for new projects.
+The Texas AOT Coalition formed when the Treatment Advocacy Center asked local leaders to help guide AOT work in Texas.
+JCMH Executive Director Kristi Taylor co-chairs the coalition with Daniela Chisolm, Assistant County Attorney of the Mental Health Division in El Paso County.
+The coalition meets quarterly; meetings have an educational component and opportunities to discuss ideas for new projects.
 Some suggestions include developing legislative proposals, creating new tools and resources, starting a mentorship program, and sharing forms that would be available online for free.

 The Treatment Advocacy Center's essential elements of an AOT program are to: